OpenZeppelin/defender-templates/defender/gasless-nft-minting/README.md

 - `yarn test tests/eip712sig.online.test.js`

 ## Notes
-This is a proof of concept template, the Autotask currently allow for unlimited mints of NFTs and can be easily abused until the Relay runs out of funds.
+This is a proof of concept template.
+The Autotask currently allows for unlimited mints of NFTs and can be easily abused until the Relay runs out of funds.